 What if I want to amend my will?

 Amendments to a will can only be made while executing a will or after the date of execution of the will.
-Amendments to a will must comply with the same requirements for a valid will and if you cannot write, with the same requirements listed under that heading.
+Amendments to a will must comply with the same requirements for a valid will and, if a testator/testatrix cannot sign it, with the same requirements that apply for persons who cannot sign a will.
+When amending a will, the same witnesses who signed the original will need not sign it again.

 Must I amend my will after divorce?